 “the quality of senior leadership — including core capabilities as well as personal qualities such as honesty and integrity — has a direct, and measurable, impact on analysts’ assessments of whether companies have been successful and will be successful in the future.”

-I’m interested in the balance between ‘doing’ and ‘being’ that this statement implies… What do we really need to do to demonstrate good leadership?
+I’m interested in the balance between ‘doing’ and ‘being’ that this statement implies… What do we really need to do to demonstrate good leadership skills?
 Is it following the right strategy and the right processes?
 Or is it something much less tangible to do with our overall demeanour and how we influence and communicate with those around us?

 Deloitte identified the gap between the value of a company with good leadership and that of a company with weaker leadership could be more than 35.5%, so good leadership is massively important.